Aug 2009

 camera and lens.
 You can get a cheaper lighter lens in 70-200mm range but it

-won't have an F-Stop advantage over the Prosumer.
-To get the 28mm you have to buy another lens.
+won't have an F-Stop advantage over the bridge.
+(It's almost

 If you want to get close to your subject (something the size of a Zippo